kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
 - He did not accept the invitation.
 - I made sure to remind him the invitation is always open; doing the right thing is always an option.

-## TEB in Dublin

-- The reason I see Inma in Madrid is because I'm traveling to Dublin for TEB so I drive to Madrid and fly from there.
-- One of the participants alludes to this woman.

 ## The conversation continues